 The fund will be open from January 22, 2019 through September 30, 2019.
 Only Individuals who allege sexual abuse by priests or deacons of the Diocese are eligible.
 Those abused by a member of a religious order or lay teachers and employees of the Diocese are not eligible to participate in the Program.

-Visit the official ISCP page for more details.
+For more information, you can visit the official IRRP page.
 Before making such an important decision concerning such a serious and sensitive matter, we encourage all survivors of priest sexual abuse to consult with legal counsel before proceeding with a claim as part of these compensation programs in Pennsylvania.

 From simply listening to your story without judgment to assistance navigating the complexities of compensation programs and statutes of limitations, we are ready to help Pennsylvania child sex abuse survivors find justice and healing.
 Our law firm of legal professionals and advocates has more than three decades of experience working with survivors of sexual abuse and litigating cases against Catholic dioceses and religious orders nationwide.
 Contact us today.
 Your information will remain completely confidential.